Summary

 What problems does A2A solve that APIs alone don't?

-* A2A formalizes agent discovery, intent exchange, task lifecycle, and streaming collaboration across vendors and frameworks with consistent security and versioning, enabling true interoperability where point-to-point APIs are bespoke.
+* A2A formalizes agent discovery, intent exchange, task lifecycle, and streaming collaboration across vendors and frameworks with consistent security and versioning, making interoperability possible where point-to-point APIs are bespoke.
+Source -

 How does A2A relate to MCP?

-* MCP is used for exposing and validating capabilities with consent, while A2A coordinates multi-agent collaboration and task execution; they are complementary components in the agentic commerce stack.
+* MCP is used for exposing and validating capabilities with consent, while A2A coordinates multi-agent collaboration and task execution; they are complementary in the agentic commerce stack.
+Source -

 Do I need to replatform to adopt A2A?